Wonderful Novels That Bring India to Life

 The Bachelor of Arts by R. K. Narayan

-“The Bachelor of Arts” by R. K. Narayan follows Chandran, a young man navigating his final years in college and the challenges of adulthood.
-Set in the fictional town of Malgudi, the story captures his experiences with love, tradition, and his search for purpose.
+R. K. Narayan’s “The Bachelor of Arts” follows Chandran, a young man in his final college years who faces the start of adulthood.
+The story is set in the fictional town of Malgudi.
+It captures his experiences with first love, family traditions, and his search for meaning.

 12. 12